-Make-up of clinical hours will be calculated and rounded up in increments of 1⁄2 hour, regardless of the amount of time missed.
-For example, a student who is deficient for one hour and fifteen (15) minutes of attendance will be required to make-up 1.5 hours of attendance.
-All make-up hours will be scheduled at the convenience of the instructor, the clinical education center, and around other students' clinical needs.
+Make-up of clinical hours will be calculated in increments of 1/10 hour (6 minutes).
+Attendance must be maintained for the full increment to receive credit.
+For example, a student who is deficient for two (2) minutes of attendance will be required to make-up six (6) minutes of attendance.
+Time may be accumulated in the clinical setting by arriving early and/or staying late for clinical assignments.
+Once a student needs one (1) hour or more to regain attendance requirements, additional shifts may be scheduled.

 These must be approved by the Program Clinical Coordinator.
 Under NO circumstances are students allowed to make such arrangements or change an assignment without prior approval.
-Any student discovered participating in an unauthorized change will be subject to disciplinary action, including the disregard of hours completed on unauthorized clinical assignments.
-(Please refer to the Disciplinary Action Policy in this Handbook for more information on that policy.)
+(See Student Responsibilities previously outlined within this policy.)